Giovannicina/selecting_OOD_detector/README.md

 ## About

 ### Why is OOD detection important?
-Machine learning models have achieved great performance on variety of tasks.
+Machine learning models have achieved great performance on a variety of tasks.
 However, models assume that new samples are similar to data they have been trained on and their performance can degrade rapidly when this assumption is violated.

 ### Implemented OOD detection methods